 The InTACT Sketchpad

-This promising new product produced by AFB was introduced at the POSB Math/Science Institute in the spring.
-I was impressed by this product at the conference and plan to order one.
-The premise is similar to the APH Draftsman in that a tactile pen is used with a specialized paper.
-The InTACT Sketchpad is only 3 lb and therefore very portable.
-Please see the following link for further information information.
-The InTact Sketchpad costs $125.00.
+Similar to the APH Draftsman in that a tactile pen is used with a specialized paper.
+The InTACT Sketchpad is only 3 lb. and therefore very portable.
+Please see The InTact Sketchpad for further information information.

 Clipboard and Foam